Somitogenesis: Periodicity

-Signaling in separation and epithelialization of somites
+Signalling in separation and epithelialization of somites

 The physical separation of somites depends on the pulling of cells away from each other and the formation of borders and new adhesions between different cells.
 Studies indicate the importance of pathways involving Eph receptor and the Ephrin family of proteins, which coordinate border formation, in this process.
 Also, fibronectins and cadherins help the appropriate cells localize with each other.

 Specification and differentiation

 Regarding the paraxial mesoderm from which somites form, fate mapping experiments at the blastula stage show pre-somitic mesoderm progenitors at the site of gastrulation, referred to as the primitive streak in some organisms, in regions flanking the organizer.
 Transplant experiments show that only at the late gastrula stage are these cells committed to the paraxial fate, meaning that fate determination is tightly controlled by local signals and is not predetermined.
 For instance, exposure of pre-somitic mesoderm to Bone morphogenetic proteins (BMPs) ventralizes the tissue, however in vivo, BMP antagonists secreted by the organizer (such as Noggin and chordin) prevent this and thus promote the formation of dorsal structures.